chinh1280-blip/AIparameter-Pro_Max_e_scanstd_4.0.15c/README.md

 # Run and deploy your AI Studio app

-This contains everything you need to run your app locally.
+This contains everything you need to run your app locally...

 View your app in AI Studio: https://ai.studio/apps/d00c1c18-d6b4-46e3-8af2-f4a4f4eaf832